-Answer 12: Fiscal deficits are not necessarily inflationary; though, they are generally regarded as inflationary.
+Are fiscal deficits inflationary?
+Answer: Fiscal deficits are not necessarily inflationary; though, they are generally regarded as inflationary.
 When the government expenditure increases and tax reduces, there is a government deficit and there will be a corresponding increase in the aggregate demand.
 However, the firms might not be able to meet the growing demands, forcing the price to rise.
 Hence fiscal deficits are inflationary in this sense.
 But on the other hand, initially if the resources are underutilised (due to insufficient demand) and output is below full employment level, then with the increase in government expenditure, more factor resources will be employed to cater to the increasing demand without exerting much pressure on price to rise.
 In this situation, a high fiscal deficit is accompanied by high demand, greater output level and lesser inflationary situation.
 Hence, whether the fiscal deficits are inflationary or not depends on how close is the original output level to the full employment level.
+Question 13:

-Answer 13: The ways of government budget deficit reduction are the following:

-- (i) Decreasing expenditure - (ii) Increasing revenue

-(i) Decreasing expenditure

-a) The expenditure of government should be decreased by making government activities more planned and effective.

-b) The government can encourage private sector to undertake capital projects.

-(ii) Increasing revenue

-a) Higher taxes imply higher income earned by the government.
-Also, new taxes may add to the revenues of the government.

-b) The government can sell shares of Public Sector Undertakings (PSU disinvestment) to increase its revenue.
+Discuss the issue of deficit reduction.
+Answer: The ways of government budget deficit reduction are the following: (i) Decreasing expenditure (ii) Increasing revenue (i) Decreasing expenditure a) The expenditure of government should be decreased by making government activities more planned and effective. b) The government can encourage private sector to undertake capital projects. (ii) Increasing revenue a) Higher taxes imply higher income earned by the government.
+Also, new taxes may add to the revenues of the government. b) The government can sell shares of Public Sector Undertakings (PSU disinvestment) to increase its revenue.